bowornpol/NUIM-pipeline/README.md

 #### **Example output**

-The example output below shows the result of applying the MCC algorithm using cytoHubba in Cytoscape.
+The example output below shows the result of applying the MCC algorithm using cytoHubba plugin in Cytoscape.
 The top-ranked hub pathways are highlighted in the network view and listed in a results table, along with various centrality scores used to assess their importance.

 <p align="center">
   <img src="figures/cytohubba.png" width="850"/>